 CASE NO. 2) Sandy, an international student, has a composition due.
 She left it for the last minute and was overwhelmed by the assignment.
 She did the reading before the due date but is having trouble writing what she wants to say.
 She didn't mean to let it go so late.
 She looks on the internet for something that will help.
 She finds that the subject is covered in a lot of classes at other universities and there are quite a few sample papers posted.
 The answers are there and it seems like a waste of time to rewrite them.
 It wouldn't sound as good if she wrote them herself.
 Besides, back home where Sandy grew up and went to secondary school, things like this were common practice and considered routine.
 So Sandy uses text from three different sites to compose the body of her paper.
 She writes the introduction, writes the transitions between the texts found online and is ready to hand the paper in the next day when it is due.
 Sandy's instructor calls her in for an appointment to talk to Sandy about the paper.
-The instructor.
+The instructor is disappointed in her student and asks Sandy to explain herself.
+Sandy explains her reasoning to her instructor.
 The instructor, after listening to Sandy, asks her to acknowledge that she plagiarized her paper.
 She isn't sympathetic to Sandy's situation at all.
 Sandy refuses and will not admit any wrongdoing.
 Both Sandy and the instructor consider the other unreasonable.